 City of Greenville Services

+When possible, members of the public are still asked to conduct business with the City of Greenville online or by phone.
 Examples of services that can be conducted online include payments, parking permit requests, building, electrical, mechanical, and plumbing permit applications, employment applications, and building inspection requests.
 Additionally, residents can submit work requests for issues such as street light repairs, potholes, or missed trash pick-ups by using the City Compass tool.

 Below is a list of helpful phone numbers for those seeking to contact City staff.